Events include, but are not limited to:

 Hosted by the Anglican, Lutheran, and United Chaplains.
 An Ecumenical Holy Communion worship open to all.
 A simple Christian practice to pray, sing, hear the gospel, rest in silence, and share bread and wine.
 Pause in the middle of the week for a half-hour oasis of peace and soul food.
 Everyone welcome!
 Followed by a free simple supper.
 For more information please contact: email@example.com or 250-721-8338

 Tuesdays at 10:30am, an informal discussion group offering support and friendship for people living alone, caring for partners, or simply looking for the pleasure of good company.
 Discussions are wide ranging and filled with good humour.
 All are welcome!

-- The ELW – Evangelical Lutheran Women
+- Women in Faith (ELW – Evangelical Lutheran Women)

-The ELW is an active group of women within the congregation “committed to nurturing the faith and spiritual strength of the congregation’s women and enabling them to be people of God in mission.”
+Women in Faith is an active group of women within the congregation “committed to nurturing the faith and spiritual strength of the congregation’s women and enabling them to be people of God in mission.”
 They plan great programs, including guest speakers, Bible studies, conferences, and dinners.

 - Community Breakfast

 The Community Breakfast usually meets the first Sunday of each month, (except for July and August), at 8:30am, for a hearty breakfast and a presentation by a guest or someone from the group on a topic or experience related to faith and life.
 Newcomers are always welcome.